 The Spotify Model is not an Agile Scaling Model.
-Not even close.
+And it is not an Agile Methodology.
+Nope, not even close.
 Henrik Kniberg has even come out and said that rather than scaling agile, you should descale your organization.

-Why have some many people come to see Spotify as a scaling method?
+Why have some many people come to see Spotify as an agile methodology or scaling approach?
 Is it just the cute diagram of squads and tribes?